Detecting Malicious Concepts without Image Generation in AI-Generated Content (AIGC): Experiments

 \textbf{Baselines.} As this is the first paper addressing malicious concept detection, there are no existing works for comparison.
 We use nearest neighbor search (NNS) to replace the QuickLook model as the baseline.
 NNS is implemented using Faiss \cite{8733051}, the most advanced library for approximate nearest neighbor search, which provides efficient vector similarity search.
 The baseline experiments used the same data inputs and experimental environment as the Concept QuickLook.
 In addition, we simultaneously compared the detection method of concept generation images under the same conditions.

+In addition, we clarify that the NNS baseline inherently subsumes the standard embedding-based baselines commonly used in similarity-based detection.
+Specifically, NNS with $k=1$ is equivalent to cosine-similarity thresholding, while NNS with $k>1$ corresponds to k-NN anomaly detection in latent space.
+Therefore, although only one main embedding-level baseline is reported explicitly, it represents a broader family of non-parametric similarity-based methods.
+Together with concept-generation-based verification, our comparisons cover both retrieval-based and generation-based detection paradigms.
+More importantly, this comparison highlights the novelty of QuickLook: instead of relying on fixed nearest-neighbor retrieval, QuickLook learns a class-aware semantic decision function over concept embeddings, which is essential for concept matching and fuzzy detection under semantic mismatch and unseen variations.
+Its performance is comprehensively reported in Table \ref{tab-CWB1} (Concept Matching) and Table \ref{tab-CWB2} (Fuzzy Detection).

 \textbf{Implementation Details.} Firstly, for the process of extracting concepts, We employ Textual Inversion \cite{gal2022image} as the concept extraction method $\Gamma _{ext}(\cdot)$, with the input set uniformly to four images.
 The required pre-trained models are SD1.5 and SD2.0.
 Secondly, the concept generation into images is a way to validate the concept files during the process of collecting our dataset, which requires a suitable SD model and relevant prompt.
 Thirdly, The performance, effectiveness, robustness etc. of malicious concept detection is described in the subsequent part of this paper.
 During the experimental evaluation of concept matching, we employed the MS metric, which involves using questionnaires to assess the results of concept matching.
+More broadly, the use of NSFW-related samples in this work is strictly limited to safety research and defensive evaluation.
+Our goal is not to facilitate the creation or dissemination of harmful concepts, but to study how such concepts can be detected before deployment on concept-sharing platforms.
 We conducted an ethical review of the questionnaire content, taking steps to minimize the inclusion of NSFW material by using necessary descriptions as substitutes and applying content masking to avoid psychologically distressing content.
 Prior to the evaluation, we fully informed participants of the purpose of the experiment and the precautions to be taken.
 Additionally, in the paper, we have implemented measures such as adding warnings and covering displayed content with black blocks.
 All results were produced on Nvidia GeForce RTX 3090Ti GPU with CUDA Version 12.0.